 Organic Gardening Short Course: UW Extension 5201 Fen Oak Drive, Ste.
 138, Madison, Thursdays at 6:30-8:30PM

 Madison Greenhouse Store, 1354 Williamson Street, Varied classes depending on season

-Community Groundworks is the unstopable force behind the growth and connection we’ve seen in Dane County between community gardens.
+Community Groundworks is the unstoppable force behind the growth and connection we’ve seen in Dane County between community gardens.
 They have some of the brightest and most energized staff and volunteers around.
 We are lucky to call them partners!
-Each year our garden pays for insurance through Community Groundworks and pays part of our plot fees to the Garden Fund managed by Community Groundworks.
+Each year our garden pays for insurance through Community GroundWorks and pays part of our plot fees to the Garden Fund managed by Community GroundWorks.

 Our landowner is the Madison Water Utility.
 Their generous grant and lease with our garden is what allows us to have such a beautiful spot in downtown Madison for growing food.
 They work with us to find new ways to conserve urban water and create public space welcoming to everyone.

 The city of Madison works with community gardens and neighborhood leaders to bring healthy food and green spaces to everyone lucky enough to live here.